Muhammad1sys/IMS-Project/README.md

 Passwords are securely hashed using bcrypt, ensuring sensitive data remains protected.

 ## Future Enhancements
-This IMS was just developed as a short assignment and although it's secure enough but it still needs a lot more improvements.
+This IMS was just developed as a short assignment but it still needs a lot more improvements.
 With further development, this system can be integrated into e-commerce platforms or marketplaces, offering full-scale inventory management for online stores.

 Repo Link: [https://github.com/Muhammad1sys/IMS-Project](https://github.com/Muhammad1sys/IMS-Project)